IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 ## bluemix ic restart
 {: #bluemix_ic_restart}

 Restart a container.
-For more information, see the <a href="https://docs.docker.com/reference/commandline/restart/" target="_blank">restart</a> command in the Docker help.
+For more information, see the [restart](https://docs.docker.com/reference/commandline/restart/){: new_window} command in the Docker help.

 ```
 bluemix ic restart CONTAINER [-t SECS|--time SECS]